Ever notice how our lives are immersed in the influences of three?

 In advertising: The few, the proud, the Marines.

 In Sales: Three bids and the three options of good, better and best.

 It would seem there’s power in the number three.

 In the world of selling, giving the prospect more than one option – having them choose between good, better and best, will dramatically increase a salesperson’s closing percentage.
 But keep in mind, this is not an absolute.

 The exceptional salesperson with an innate ability to get in real communication with a prospect and reduce the risk the prospect inevitably encounters will have a better chance of closing a sale, without having to resort to presenting three options.

-However even for these elite, the top 10% of performers, having three options available, whether it is three forms of payment, three software or hardware options, three forms of delivery or three pricing options, should always be in their repertoire.
+However even for these elite, top 10% of performers, having three options available, whether it is three forms of payment, three software or hardware options, three forms of delivery or three pricing options, is a vital addition to their repertoire.

 Because when prospects buy they think contextually.